-Authority Effective Date Revision History 7 AAC 139.300 Eff.
-08/04/2020 Revision: 06/30/2021 Service Description CRT Level 2 services must be provided by an interdisciplinary treatment team in a therapeutically structured, supervised environment, with the capacity for intensive services of medical personnel, as applicable, for children and adolescents with complex needs who are at-risk while living in their community.
-CRT 2 is for Children/adolescents who have demonstrated an inability to adjust and progress in a family setting, therapeutic treatment home, outpatient, or other structured treatment placement in the last 12- month period.
-They need the environment of the facility to develop the social, behavioral, and coping skills necessary to live in the community.
+Authority 7 AAC 139.300 Effective Date Eff.
+08/04/2020 Revision History Revision: Service Description CRT Level 2 services must be provided by an interdisciplinary treatment team in a therapeutically-structured, supervised environment for children and adolescents who are at-risk while living in their community.
+CRT 2 is for Children/adolescents who have a history in the past calendar year of an inability to adjust and progress in a family setting, therapeutic treatment home, outpatient or other structure treatment placement.
+They need the environment of the facility to develop the social, behavioral and coping skills necessary to live in the community.
 Or children/adolescents who have completed a higher level of care but whose needs exceed successful placement in the community setting.
 CRT programs must have the capacity to identify and treat individuals with substance use disorders, or to refer these individuals and connect them to appropriate SUD services.
-Programs must have the capacity to maintain the child/youth's educational needs.
-Service Components Integrated behavioralhealthassessment Treatment plan development to result in an individualized plan of care Stabilize behavior (i.e., return to baseline level of functioning or decrease inescalating behaviors) Case coordination & referral Ongoing monitoring for safety and stability in the home Skill development including: Communication, problem-solving and conflict-resolution skill building Life/social skills required to restore functioning and provide structure and support for children with emotional and behavioral problems Self-regulation, anger management, andother mood management skills for children, adolescents, and parents Clinical services as described above must be provided through collaboration with the interdisciplinary treatment team.
-Linkage to medication services-including medication administration is provided, as needed, either on-site or through collaboration with other providers Individual safety plan which includes a crisis plan for the family if the child/adolescent is in need of short-term stabilization to focus on returning the child/adolescent into the family home setting.
-As applicable, coordination with the children's/adolescent's case worker or probation officer to assure appropriate placement supervision and community services Contraindicated Services Community Recovery Support Services Home Based Family Treatment Level I/II/III
+Service Integrated or behavioral health assessment Components Treatment plan development to result in an individualized plan of care Stabilize behavior (i.e. return to baseline level of functioning or decrease in escalating behaviors) Case coordination & referral Ongoing monitoring for safety and stability in the home Skill development including: Communication, problem-solving and conflict-resolution skill building Life/social skills required to restore functioning and provide structure and support for children with emotional and behavioral problems Self-regulation, anger management, and other mood management skills for children, adolescents and parents Clinical services as described above must be provided through collaboration with other providers.
+Linkage to medication services-including medication administration is provided, as needed, either on-site or through collaboration with other providers Individual safety plan which includes a crisis plan for the family if the child/adolescent is in need of short term stabilization to focus on returning the child/adolescent into the family home setting.
+As applicable, coordination with the children's/adolescent's case worker or probation officer to assure appropriate placement supervision and community services Contraindicated Community Recovery Support Services Services Home Based Family Treatment Level I/II/III